Student Health and Counseling

 - Additional Mental Health Info

-Mental health services are currently being provided via teletherapy.
-First time appointments for academic year 2020-21 can be requested on the student health portal at myhealth.geneseo.edu.
+First time appointments for academic year 2020-21 can be submitted up until the last day of the semester (5/21/21) via the student health portal at myhealth.geneseo.edu.
 Read more about scheduling and accessing appointments on our Accessing Teletherapy Appointments page.

 Visit our Counseling Services pages for additional information, or call our office at 585-245-5716 if you have questions.
 You may also take one of our free, anonymous online mental health screenings by visiting How are you feeling today?
 For additional assistance, text "GOT5" to 741-741 for Crisis Text Line (or call 1-800-273-TALK), or use the NY State Office of Mental Health COVID-19 Emotional Support Helpline 1-844-863-9314 (8 am-10 pm, 7 days/week).